basetime/snapsites-typescript/README.md

 Typescript client library for using Snapsites.io.

 ## Installation
-Add the github path to your `package.json` file.
+Add the GitHub path to your `package.json` file.
 ```json
 {
     "dependencies": {